opnfv/apex/docs/release/installation/virtual.rst

 Installation High-Level Overview - Virtual Deployment
 =====================================================

+Deploying virtually is an alternative deployment method to bare metal, where only a single bare metal Jump Host server is required to execute deployment.
+In this deployment type, the Jump Host server will host the undercloud VM along with any number of OPNFV overcloud control/compute nodes.
+This deployment type is useful when physical resources are constrained, or there is a desire to deploy a temporary sandbox environment.

-The VM nodes deployment operates almost the same way as the bare metal deployment with a few differences.  ``opnfv-deploy`` still deploys an undercloud VM.
-In addition to the undercloud VM a collection of VMs (3 control nodes + 2 compute for an HA deployment or 1 control node and 1 or more compute nodes for a non-HA Deployment) will be defined for the target OPNFV deployment.
-The part of the toolchain that executes IPMI power instructions calls into libvirt instead of the IPMI interfaces on baremetal servers to operate the power management.
-These VMs are then provisioned with the same disk images and configuration that baremetal would be.
+The virtual deployment operates almost the same way as the bare metal deployment with a few differences mainly related to power management.
+``opnfv-deploy`` still deploys an undercloud VM.
+In addition to the undercloud VM a collection of VMs (3 control nodes + 2 compute for an HA deployment or 1 control node and 1 or more compute nodes for a Non-HA Deployment) will be defined for the target OPNFV deployment.
+All overcloud VMs are registered with a Virtual BMC emulator which will service power management (IPMI) commands.
+The overcloud VMs are still provisioned with the same disk images and configuration that baremetal would use.

 To Triple-O these nodes look like they have just built and registered the same way as bare metal nodes, the main difference is the use of a libvirt driver for the power management.
-Finally, the default network_settings file will deploy without modification.
-Customizations are welcome but not needed if a generic set of network_settings are acceptable.
+Finally, the default network settings file will deploy without modification.
+Customizations are welcome but not needed if a generic set of network settings are acceptable.

 Installation Guide - Virtual Deployment
 =======================================